prastya28/kaskus-tailwind/README.md

 # kaskus-tailwind

 KASKUS home page made with TailwindCSS + AlpineJS.
-Currently still work in progress and **not** responsive.
+Currently work in progress and **NOT RESPONSIVE** & still look bad on mobile or smaller screen.

 It's not 100% accurate and made for learning purpose.